Skip to main content

 startup()

 What it does: This is the first method you’ll call.
-It gets ProfileMemory up and running by initializing all the necessary resources, like the database connection.
+It gets ProfileMemory up and running by initializing all the necessary resources, like the database connection pool.

 await profile_memory_instance.startup()